philippkarg/some-physical-attacks/README.md

 v_{D1} & \dots & v_{DK}
 \end{bmatrix}
 ```
 3. From this *V-Matrix* we compute the *H-Matrix* which contain the power model values for all of our key hypotheses & inputs.
-There are a number of possibilities for power models, in this attack I used the *Hamming-Weight* model, which simply counts the nubmers of `1`s in a data word.
+There are a number of possibilities for power models, in this attack I used the *Hamming-Weight* model, which simply counts the numbers of `1`s in a data word.
 For example: `hw(0x12) = hw(0b0001 0010) = 2`.
 The *H-Matrix* has the same dimensions as the *V-Matrix*:

 ```math
 H = \begin{bmatrix}